Vyral/victor-nino/_posts/2019-04-24-the-art-of-juggling-two-transactions-at-once.md

 {% include pullquote.html %}

-**Next, decide where you’ll live in the time between when you sell your current home and when you buy your new one.** Some will stay with friends and families, some will do a short-term lease, and some will actually just stay at a hotel to give them some buffer time.
+**Next, decide where you’ll live in the time between when you sell your current home and when you buy your new one.** Some will stay with friends and families, some will do a short-term lease, and some will actually just stay at a hotel to give them some buffer time.&nbsp;

 The other option you have is a lease-back.
 Once you have officially closed on your current home, you become a tenant in the home that you own.
 Typically, this will be a couple of weeks or a couple of months if the buyer is willing, which will give you plenty of time. **Not every buyer is willing to do a lease-back, though.** If you do pursue this route, you’ll need to switch over your homeowners insurance to renters insurance.